 Set the mode to Video and outline a screen box of where you are going to do your presenting.
 It’s best to keep the box as small as you can so people don’t strain to see the video.
 Next, click on record.

 - Send the video to Screencast.com.
 You will need to setup an account which is free.
 When sending, select ‘Put HTML embed code on Clipboard.’
 Then copy and paste the hyperlink to OneNote or somewhere for safe-keeping.

 Notice that you can adjust the width and height of the frame.

 This blog won’t go into detail about creating a Wiki page on your site since there are several articles on how to do that already.
 However, when you are ready to create the Wiki article, simply copy and paste the link into the body of the article and save.

 Once saved, your help file article will look like the image below and the video will play as you’d expect.
 The height and width of 400/640 was used in this example for illustration purposes, however the resolution might be a bit grainy for use.
 The video offered by Screencast does provide a fullscreen option when the video starts running.

 Now you are ready to publish the help article WITH your video ready to play!
-If you have further questions on this, email me at email@example.com.
+If you have questions or need some assistance, visit our support page for more help.